The Brain and Neuroplasticity?

 Our amazing brains through the process of neuroplasticity can form new neural connections or pathways.
-It sounds amazing, but by understanding neuroplasticity and coupling this understanding with mindfulness we can become happier.
-Science has proven that the brain and the thought work synergistically.
+We can literally rewire our brains… It sounds amazing, but by understanding neuroplasticity and coupling this understanding with mindfulness can be life changing.
+Science has proven that the brain and thoughts work synergistically.
 Your brain is like the hardware of your computer and thought is the software.
-We can reprogram the software through mindful conscious awareness.
-And that our amazing brain through the process of neuroplasticity can reorganise itself, forming new neural (nerve) connections or pathways.
+What if we can reprogram the software.
+Well we can, through mindful conscious awareness.
+And, our amazing brain through the process of neuroplasticity can reorganise itself, forming new neural (nerve) connections or pathways.
 In fact Neuroplasticity is happening naturally inside our brains everyday as we encounter new experiences.

 Mindfulness and Neuroplasticity

 Neuroplasticity is a new and exciting buzz word in the world of mindfulness and science.
 Scientists are linking this ability of our brain to build new neural pathways to the practice of mindfulness and meditation.
 This means that by creating new neural pathways we have the possibility to ‘develop a greater capacity for happiness’ and to overcome the ‘depression program’.

 Reprogramming the Brain

 Mindfulness assists us in developing greater AWARENESS and learn to observe bodily and mental experience while remaining calm.
 This lessens the automation of our stress or reactive triggers and responses.
 In turn this allows to learn and build new pathways of being rather than reactivity.
 By developing the capacity to feel, notice and observe from a perspective of loving kindness and non-judgement we can build resilience.
 This in turn opens us to greater emotional contentment and presence.